Skip to main content

 Climate And Weather

 The park experiences the typical Mediterranean climate of Rome, with hot, dry summers and mild, wet winters.
-Summer temperatures regularly exceed 35 degrees with intense solar radiation on the open grasslands and ancient stone surfaces.
+Summer temperatures regularly exceed 35 degrees Celsius with intense solar radiation on the open grasslands and ancient stone surfaces.
 Winter temperatures rarely drop below freezing, with rainfall concentrated from October through March.
 The open landscape is exposed to occasional strong winds, particularly the hot scirocco from Africa in summer and the cold tramontana from the north in winter.
-The urban heat island effect from surrounding Rome elevates temperatures slightly above surrounding countryside levels.
+The urban heat island effect from surrounding Rome elevates temperatures slightly above the surrounding countryside.

 Human History